 RAJEDES seeks to impact youth through their holistic development programmes.
 It aims to promote democracy, solidarity, and conflict resolution, all of which profoundly affect and are affected by young people.

-As well as general business skills they also teach soap production, hairdressing, sewing.
+On top of general business skills, they also teach soap production, hairdressing, sewing, and more.
 Participants often go on to build flourishing businesses which end up employing more people, multiplying the positive impact of their work.

 They also use sports as a means of outreach to local young people through their team RAJEDES FC.

-RAJEDES stands for ‘Rassemblement des Jeunes pour le Développement et la Lutte contre le SIDA’ which translates as ‘Youth Rally for Development and the Fight against AIDS’.
+RAJEDES stands for ‘Rassemblement des jeunes pour le dévelopment socio-économiques.’ which translates as ‘Gathering young people for socio-economic development’.
 They primarily work in more deprived areas of Bujumbura, Burundi’s largest city.